dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/2-Upload-the-Tracking-Pixel.md

 As a final step, we will set the mimetype on the tracking pixel to `image/gif` - otherwise the pixel is transmitted as an `application/octet-stream`, which causes browser warnings.

-So, click on the tracking pixel, click on Properties, scroll down to Metadata and then add a new metadata entry for **Content-Type** like so:
+So, click on the tracking pixel, click on the Properties tab, scroll down to the Metadata section and then click Add more metadata and add an entry for **Content-Type** like so:

 [[/setup-guide/images/cloudfront-collector-setup-guide/i-set-image-mimetype.png]]